-Figure 32.
-Assessing the depth of investigation (DOI): (a):based on recovered model (cut-off=0.1); (b): based on recovered model (cut-off = 0.4); (c): based on sensitivity (cut-off = 0.5); (d): based on sensitivity (cut-off = 0.6).

 Large data set example

+In the next example a synthetic data set is introduced, where a Wenner array is combined with a pole-dipole array and covers an 8-km long profile.
+The synthetic model is a 1000 Ohm m half-space covered by a 50m thick overburden of variable electrical resistivity (200 Ohm m section on the left, followed by 50 Ohm m section in the middle, followed by 500 Ohm m section on the right.
+The background resistive media is hosting two rectangular bodies at 150m depth each.
+The prism on the left side is resistive (10,000 Ohm m resistivity) and the prism on the right side is conductive (50 Ohm m) (figure 40a).

-In the next example a synthetic data set is introduced, where the Wenner array is combined with a Pole-dipole array and covers an 8-km long profile.
-For Wenner array the following configuration was used: number of stations = 400; minimum potential electrode separation = 80m; maximum potential electrode separation = 1367 m (spreading coefficient: 1.5 to accommodate up to 8 spreads per station).
-The total number of data for Wenner array (considering number of stations and all possible separations) was 2610.
+For the Wenner array the following configuration was used: number of stations = 400; minimum a-spacing = 80m; maximum a-spacing 1367 m (spreading coefficient: 1.5 to accommodate up to 8 spreads per station).
+The spreading coefficient in this case is the multiplier used to calculate the increased spread distance between the potential electrodes for each station, given the minimum separation “a”) The total number of data for Wenner array (considering number of stations and all possible separations) was 2610 (figure 40b).

-The pole-dipole synthetic survey accommodated 300 stations with a minimum potential electrode distance equal to 80 m and spreading coefficient set to 2.
-One potential electrode remained fixed, while the other one was moved towards the current electrodes, allowing a maximum of 5 spreads per station.
-This resulted in a total number of pole-dipole data of 1350.
-The combined data set contains 3960 data ().
+The pole-dipole synthetic survey used a=75m and n=1,10.
+The current pole was fixed on the right hand side of the array.
+This resulted in a total number of pole-dipole data of 1005 (figure 40c).
+The combined Wenner and pole-dipole data set contains 3615 data (figure 40d).

-The model used for the simulation accommodated five prisms of different size ranging in resistivity from 10 to 10000 Ohm m and planted in a uniform half-space with electrical resistivity of 1000 Ohm m ().
-This combined dataset was forward simulated and inverted on the same mesh, with the smallest cell set to 25m laterally and 20 m vertically and allowing padding distance of 2600 m on each side and 5000m vertically ().
-The total number of cells in the mesh equals 13616.
+This synthetic model was discretized with a mesh, composed of 17918 cells (including padding), with the smallest cells reaching 30m horizontally and 15m vertically for the core region (depth to 1 km).